AGiorgetti/agiorgetti.github.io/_drafts/add-disqus-jekyll-blog.md

 var disqus_url = '{{ site.url }}{{ page.url }}';
 {% endhighlight %}

-Specifying the identifier explicitly will guarantee that it will be always consistent, even if you add a trailing backslash or some query string parameters to the browser address
+Specifying these identifiers explicitly will guarantee that they will be always consistent, even if you add a trailing backslash or some query string parameters to the browser address
 (the browser will navigate to the correct post anyway; but to Disqus, the two addresses are different and your comments could not be loaded).

 After doing these two more steps you have Disqus correctly configured to work with your Jekyll website.